Streamlining data monitoring with whylogs and MLflow

 Feb 8, 2021

-Everyone who has worked with machine learning models in production is familiar with their complexity of deployment and lifecycle management.
+Everyone who has worked with machine learning models in production is familiar with their complexity of deployment and lifecycle management, from storing trained models to Model Deployment and Data Monitoring.
 The task becomes particularly grueling given the current fragmented tooling ecosystem.

 Enter MLflow — an open source framework created by Databricks to unify the model lifecycle management, used by Facebook, Zillow, Microsoft, and a host of other AI-first companies.
 MLflow seeks to directly address the key problems of model tracking and interoperability between different ML tools.
 MLflow works with any ML library, framework, or language, removing barriers to rapid prototyping and leading to quicker turnaround times for solving business problems in production.